Azure/azure-sdk/docs/general/azurecore.md

 {% include requirement/MUST id="azurecore-http-telemetry-useragent-stacking" %} extend the user agent to list all `client wrapping` dependencies, sorting them from outermost to innermost.
 For example, `Azure Storage Datalake` depends on `Azure Storage Blobs` client library.
 It uses Azure Blobs client internally to perform operations, this is a client wrapping dependency.

+In the example above the user agent will display them in this order Azure Datalake -> Azure Blobs -> Azure Core

 {% include requirement/SHOULD id="azurecore-http-telemetry-useragent-stacking-core" %} include Azure Core library information in the user agent.

 #### User Agent Format